 When it comes to maintenance I want products that work well and make the planting process easier.

 The nozzle even has eight different spray patterns (I love the mist!) and because of the swivel feature, the nozzle can pivot without twisting the hose- It’s amazing and curves without kinking!

 The nozzle also fits snugly on the hose, so they work great together, without leaking… I’m addicted and use both almost every day now!

-For harvesting, I use 2 products.
-First is the Fiskars Non-stick Softgrip® Micro-Tip® Pruning Snip for the herbs, as they are ideal for trimming, shaping and other quick snips on small plants and the non-stick coating helps reduce jamming and buildup.
+For harvesting, I use small clippers for pruning and snipping the herbs.
+They are ideal for trimming, shaping, and other quick snips on small plants and reduce jamming and buildup.